 - You’ll be able to invest in a variety of asset classes, depending on the broker or sponsor you use, giving you maximum flexibility.

-- A spouse can also participate in the program, and that’s the lone exception to the “one employee” rule for the solo 401(k).
+- A spouse employed in the business can also participate in the program, and that’s the lone exception to the “one employee” rule for the solo 401(k).

 A solo 401(k) may be better than a SEP IRA

 The solo 401(k) even has another more subtle benefit that may make it a better pick than the SEP IRA for low earners or those who are using their business as a side gig.

 The solo 401(k) allows you to contribute up to 100 percent of your salary, up to the employee’s annual maximum.
 In other words, in 2022 the first $20,500 that you earn can be stuffed away in the solo 401(k), saving you on taxes.
 In contrast, the SEP IRA allows you to contribute at a 25 percent rate, so you’d have to earn substantially more to reach the same contribution level.

 On top of this benefit, the solo 401(k) allows you to max out the employer contribution, too.
 Once you hit the employee maximum, you can still contribute at a 25 percent rate from your company’s remaining profits, up to the annual maximum.
 So in contrast to the SEP IRA, you’re able to contribute more to your retirement plan at a lower level of income, all else equal.

 Those are some of the biggest differences between the solo 401(k) and SEP IRA, but it can be useful to understand the full range of differences between the two popular programs.

 It’s worth noting that the annual maximum contribution to all 401(k) plans is capped, and you may not deposit the annual maximum at your main job and then sock away another annual maximum from your side hustle, too.
 So you get $20,500 (in 2022) across all your 401(k) plans.